Risk of blackouts is 'immediate,' Gov. Newsom warns

 "The triple digit heat across the state are leading, not surprisingly, to record demand on the energy grid," said Newsom.

-As a result, Cal ISO issued a Flex alert for Tuesday, the seventh in a row.
+Cal ISO's Flex alert on Tuesday, was its seventh in a row.

 "Everyone has to do their part and step up for just a few more days," said Newsom.